antoniocosentino/flaviobot/README.md

 #### How points are calculated

-The amount of points each player receives is based on the amount of participants in that specific game session:
+The amount of points each player receives is based on the number of participants in that specific game session:

 `n. of points = n. of players / n. of winners`

-For example, if there are 2 players and both win, they get 1 point each.
+For example, if there are 2 players and they both win, they get 1 point each.
 If there are 3 players and only 1 player guesses the word, he gets 3 points while the others get 0.

+In case a player is playing alone, and there are no other challengers, the point will not be assigned, even if the word was correctly guessed.

 #### Extra points

 Since the score cannot contain decimals it might also happen that there are extra points to be assigned.
 For example, if there are 3 players but only 2 are guessing the word, each player should receive 1 point but then we have an extra point to assign.
-In this case the point will be assigned to the player who answered correctly first.
+In this case, the point will be assigned to the player who answered correctly first.

 #### How can I use it?